yuskara/react-test/README.md

 - Make use of React hooks: at minimum `useState`
 - Every time a user clicks on the button, it should fetch new users
 - Use the following API: https://randomuser.me/api/?results=5
-- Add a loading state when the data is fetching
+- Add a loading state when the data is fetching (find a spinner through Google)
 - Incorporate error handling

 ### How to submit your test

 1. Push your code to your forked repository
+2. Deploy your test on Netlify
-2. Make a pull request to the original repository, with a message like: `React Test <YOUR_NAME>`
+3. Make a pull request to the original repository, with a message like: `React Test <YOUR_NAME>`.
+Include the link to the deployed application URL

 ### Tips: